 Infrastructure as a Service is a provision model in which an organisation outsources the equipment used to support operations, including storage, hardware, servers and networking components.
 The service provider owns the equipment and is responsible for housing, running and maintaining it.
 In addition, a user will need to upload his or her payment card details into the digital wallet to use it for online and mobile payments to merchants of the virtual/cloud community.
 Therefore, there is a complementary relationship between the issuing of payment cards and the provision of digital wallet services.
 Issuer always has direct control over user experience and banding of the product in-spite of virtualisation/Cloud-based mobile payments, which opens up multiple opportunities to deploy services to consumers using flexible business models.
-Since solution is Cloud-based thus this require fewer/less intermediaries.
+Since the solution is Cloud-based thus this requires fewer/fewer intermediaries.

 Mobile payment using connected devices gives a new meaning to fraud and risk management.
 Secure elements themselves have been contentious in mobile payment deployments since they force issuers to work on a single platform usually owned by another entity in a business relationship that may or may be beneficial to the credential issuer.
 Rules and procedures must define which apps can access which credentials so that the right apps can perform transactions at the point of sale and user experience is seamless across multiple apps.
-Security in smart phone memory is another challenge as In order for transactions to be performed at merchant POS/mPOS systems, even without network coverage, the issuing bank provision details such as a card holder’s name and account number in phone memory (Very Insecure).
+Security in smartphone memory is another challenge as in order for transactions to be performed at merchant POS/mPOS systems, even without network coverage.
+The issuing bank provision details such as a card holder’s name and account number in phone memory (very Insecure).

 Tokenisation only partly addresses this problem and on top of that tokenisation solutions have their own issues if not done properly.
-Security and standards compliance is always a challenge as you cant put all eggs in one basket for security reasons and increase too much risk.
-By nature & style of work Digital Issuance vendors handle the same sensitive data as plastic issuer providers and By replacing the real card data with randomised account details these tokens represent actual account details stored in the cloud.
-The actual cardholder data is never stored in phone memory, not even in encrypted form.
+Security and standards compliance is always a challenge as you can’t put all eggs in one basket for security reasons and increase too much risk.
+By nature & style of work, Digital Issuance vendors handle the same sensitive data as plastic issuer providers and By replacing the real card data with randomised account details these tokens represent actual account details stored in the cloud.
+The actual cardholder data is never stored in phone memory, not even in an encrypted form.
 The problem is that in most available tokenisation schemes the card data becomes so generic that processors can’t identify if card accounts are linked to rewards programs.

-Near field communications & embedded Payment services is coming to age across globe, with telecom operators, handset manufacturers and operating system vendors, social media companies, banks and credit card companies as well as payment platform providers contesting for market share.
+Near field communications & embedded Payment services is coming to age across the globe, with telecom operators, handset manufacturers and operating system vendors, social media companies, banks and credit card companies as well as payment platform providers contesting for market share.
 When mobile devices & cloud-based solution are used for financial transactions it creates both challenges and opportunities for issuers on risk management.
 On the one hand, there are challenges with mobile devices that have limited security against threats such as malware sniffing card data while on the other hand; rich contextual data creates new risk management opportunities for issuers.
 Legacy risk management systems are not designed to handle dynamic, contextual data from connected devices.

-The security of your files/customer data is in another company’s hands..
+The security of your files/customer data is in another company’s hands.
 Banks and other issuers should be working with approved vendors by the main card associations that are compliant with EMV, PCI and other major payments standards but normally it does not happen.

 Which system is useful and needed for the business considering the market you operate and synchronised with your strategies and goals.
 While mobile payment announcements from various smartphone makers are growing in frequency, still too much unknown & doubtful thoughts that such services will drive much interest in buying the smartphones that support it.